Bayesian tomography using polynomial chaos expansion and deep generative networks: Application to GPR crosshole travel time tomography

-High standard deviations values are found distributed in wide domains of the image when VAE-PCE is used (see Fig. \ref{fig:007}f).
-In contrast, when Global-PCA-PCE (Fig. \ref{fig:007}g), Local-PCA-PCE (Fig. \ref{fig:007}h) and eikonal (Fig. \ref{fig:007}i) solvers are used, high standard deviation values are found mainly only along channel boundaries.
-Convergence is assessed using the potential-scale reduction factor $\hat{R}$ considering the variance of the individual Markov chains with the variance of all the Markov chains merged together \citep{gelman1992inference}, as calculated by the second half of the chains.
+High standard deviations of the posterior distribution are distributed in wide domains of the image when VAE-PCE is used (see Fig. \ref{fig:007}f).
+In contrast, when Global-PCA-PCE (Fig. \ref{fig:007}g), Local-PCA-PCE (Fig. \ref{fig:007}h) and eikonal (Fig. \ref{fig:007}i) solvers are used, high standard deviation values are found mainly along channel boundaries in agreement with other studies \citep{zahner2016image} Convergence is assessed using the potential-scale reduction factor $\hat{R}$ that compares the variance of the individual Markov chains with the variance of all the Markov chains merged together \citep{gelman1992inference} calculated from the second half of the chains.
 Convergence is usually assumed if $R<1.2$ for all parameters.
 In our experiments, full convergence for all of the $20$ parameters is achieved when the VAE-PCE, the Global-PCA-PCE and the Local-PCA-PCE approaches are used.
 Six parameters do not converge when the eikonal solver is employed, but the values $R$ are nevertheless close to 1.2 (see Fig. \ref{fig:009}).
 Further quantitative assessments can be achieved by comparing the reference input and the corresponding inversion solutions in terms of input domain root-mean-square error (in the following, RMSE), structural similarity (in the following, SSIM) and rmse in the output domain \citep{gneiting2007strictly,levy2022using}.
 Among these metrics, SSIM specifically evaluates the structural similarity between images, emphasizing their underlying patterns and details.
-It assigns a value between 0 and 1, with 0 indicating a notable dissimilarity and 1 denoting a substantial level of similarity.
-Again, we see that the VAE-PCE performs poorly, with a low SSIM ($0.30$) value and large input and output root-mean-square error ($8.01\cdot 10^6$ m/s and $3.49$ ns, respectively).
-Better results are provided by the Global-PCA-PCE strategy (SSIM, RMSE and rmse are $0.54$ and $5.38\cdot 10^6$ m/s and $1.49$ ns, respectively).
-The Local-PCA-PCE scheme results are the closest to the reference solutions achieved using the eikonal solver (the corresponding SSIM, RMSE and rmse are $0.73$ and $0.87$, $2.67\cdot 10^6$ m/s and $1.57\cdot 10^6$ m/s and $1.15$ and $1.01$ ns, respectively).
-Also considering these additional metrics, the FDTD Local-PCA-PCE performs similarly to the Local-PCA-PCE strategy (SSIM: $0.71$, RMSE: $3.06\cdot 10^6$).
-The results are summarized in Table \ref{table:2}.
+It assigns a value between -1 and 1, with -1 indicating a notable dissimilarity and 1 denoting perfect similarity.
+Again, we see that the VAE-PCE performs poorly, with a low SSIM value.
+Better results are provided by the Global-PCA-PCE strategy.
+The Local-PCA-PCE scheme results are the closest to the reference solutions achieved using the eikonal solver.
+It is found that the FDTD Local-PCA-PCE performs similarly to the Local-PCA-PCE strategy.
+The results for all considered metrics are summarized in Table \ref{table:2}.